Demographics of Generation Alpha: Italy

+Greece

 Greece's heavy demographic aging comes as a result of economic hardship which has prompted many young people to leave the country in search of better opportunities elsewhere.
 Between 2009 and 2018, about half a million people left the country, many of them of child-bearing age.
 In 2010, 115,000 children were born; that number dropped to 92,000 in 2015, and then to below 89,000 in 2017, the lowest on record.
 In 2019, the fertility rate fell to just 1.3 per woman, well below the replacement level and one of the lowest in Europe.
 Some of the more remote regions of Greece suffer from shortages of obstetricians and gynecologists, many of whom have gone abroad, which deters would-be parents.
 In general, the Greeks are having children later and having fewer children in the 2010s compared to the 1980s.